tltaylor1/sample-diagrams/README.md

 > maintained or updated, and none represents any specific, current, or
 > production environment.
 Addresses and names are illustrative.

-Drawn by hand in Microsoft Visio.
+Drawn by hand in Microsoft Visio, or Draw.io.

 -------------------------------------------------------------------------------